lhlyu/awesome-go/README.md

 * [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster.
 * [gongular](https://github.com/mustafaakin/gongular) - Fast Go web framework with input mapping/validation and (DI) Dependency Injection.
 * [hiboot](https://github.com/hidevopsio/hiboot) - hiboot is a high performance web application framework with auto configuration and dependency injection support.
+* [iris](https://github.com/kataras/iris) - Iris is the fastest community-driven web framework on (THIS) Earth.
+HTTP/2, MVC and more.
+Unbeatable free support for everyone.
 * [Macaron](https://github.com/go-macaron/macaron) - Macaron is a high productive and modular design web framework in Go.
 * [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.
 * [Microservice](https://github.com/claygod/microservice) - The framework for the creation of microservices, written in Golang.